mermelstein/snowquery/README.md

 ## Overview

-Run SQL queries on Snowflake, Redshift, Postgres, or a local DuckDB database from an R script.
+Run SQL queries on Snowflake, Redshift, Postgres, SQLite, or a local DuckDB database from R using a single function: `queryDB()`.

-This package is designed to make it easy to run SQL queries from R. It is designed to work with Snowflake, Redshift, or a postgres database.
-It also now supports local caching and querying with DuckDB.
+snowquery now also supports streaming remote query results directly into a local DuckDB file for fast, repeatable, low‑cost analysis.

 ### Installation